agentm/project-m36/docs/unified_backend.markdown

 1. install the function using `CREATE FUNCTION add_sale(age INTEGER, price INTEGER) RETURNS INTEGER AS $$ return price//2 if age <= 10 else price $$ LEAKPROOF IMMUTABLE STRICT LANGUAGE plpython3u;`
 1. issue a SQL query via python `db.execute("SELECT add_sale(%s,%s)",(8,20))` to prevent SQL injections

-Installing the function definitely does not look like python, so it's largely inaccessible to python developers?
+Installing the function definitely does not look like python, so it's largely inaccessible to python developers.
 What do "leakproof", "immutable", and "strict" mean and why are they necessary here?
-(Left as an exercise to a reader.)
-Project:M36 loads Haskell code directly with minimal databases-specific knowledge required.
+(The answers are left as an exercise to the reader.)
+Project:M36 loads Haskell code directly with minimal database-specific knowledge required.

 Next, consider how this function is executed with psycopg.

-1. python must convert your python integers (int) to strings to construct the SQL via bound parameters
+1. python must convert your python integers (int) to strings to construct the SQL `SELECT` via bound parameters
 2. postgresql parses the query and converts the postgresql INTEGERs (which are not the same as python ints) back to python integers to pass as arguments to the python `add_sale` function
 3. the python function calculates its result and return a python integer which has to be converted back to an SQL INTEGER
 4. the result set is returned via the postgresql binary protocol